LoyolaChicagoBooks/introcs-csharp/rst/lab-monodevelop.rst

 #.
 You can now add further projects.
 To add a new project in your solution,
-   *right* click on the solution name in the solution pod, select Add, and in the submenu select New project.
+   *right* click on the solution name in the solution pad, select Add, and in the submenu select New project.

    You see a window much like when creating a solution, except there is no